acarapetis/dotfiles/README.md

 - ripgrep
 - vim-plug

-It will then install the following configuration files via symlinks:
+It will then install configuration files for the following via symlinks or includes:

+- bash
+- tmux
 - nvim
+- git
-- tmux
+- pylint
 - nethack

-The vim configuration features the following (probably excessive) list of plugins, which will be automatically installed by install.sh:
+The nvim configuration features the following (probably excessive) list of plugins, which will be automatically installed by install.sh:

 - `coc`, with language support extensions for python, typescript/javascript,